GluuFederation/docs-gg-prod/docs/source/index.md

 ## Access Control

-The Gluu Gateway functions as a policy enforcement point ("PEP"), relying on an external policy decision point ("PDP") for policy evaluation.
-The PEP has two primary jobs: (1) make sure the token is active; (2) make sure the token has the correct scopes to call the endpoint it is requesting.
+Gluu Gateway functions as a policy enforcement point ("PEP"), relying on an external policy decision point ("PDP") for policy evaluation.

+The PEP has two primary jobs:

+1. Make sure the token is active;
+2. Make sure the token has the correct scopes to call the endpoint it is requesting.

 Gluu Gateway supports both OAuth and UMA tokens.
-While mechanically the same, scopes have different meanings in OAuth and UMA.
-UMA scopes represent centralized policy evaluation.
+While mechanically the same, scopes have different meanings in OAuth and UMA:

+- UMA scopes represent centralized policy evaluation.
 For example, in the Gluu Server, administrators can map scopes to policies, expressed as UMA RPT Authorization interception scripts.

-Normally, OAuth scopes represent a user's authorization, although how scopes are granted is ultimately up to the Authorization Server that issues it.
+- OAuth scopes normally represent a user's authorization, for example authorization to access a user's calendar.
+However, how scopes are granted is ultimately up to the Authorization Server that issues it.

-In the Gluu Gateway, a `client_id` is associated with a "Consumer" in Kong.
+In Gluu Gateway, a `client_id` is associated with a "Consumer" in Kong.
 This is useful where access control is restricted to certain clients.
-All other forms of client authentication are disabled in the Gluu Gateway Admin GUI--we just want to use an OAuth Authorization Server like the Gluu Server for client authentication.
-The Gluu Server plugins can verify the `client_id` for which an token was issued by looking at the JSON equivalent (either the JWT or the introspection response).
+All other forms of client authentication are disabled in the Gluu Gateway Admin GUI -- we just want to use an OAuth Authorization Server like the Gluu Server for client authentication.
+The Gluu Server plugins verify the `client_id` for which a token was issued by looking at the JSON equivalent (either the JWT or the introspection response).

-This may sound obvious, but an API that uses OAuth for security can only be called by OAuth clients.
+This may seem obvious, but just to make it clear: an API that uses OAuth for security can only be called by OAuth clients.
 And an API that uses UMA for security can only be called by an UMA client.
 See the diagrams below if you prefer a visualization:

 ![OAuth PEP diagram](img/diagram-oauth-mode.jpg)